ianhomer/mcp-bins/README.md

-# Hello World MCP Server
+# MCP Bins Server

-A simple Model Context Protocol (MCP) server written in Go using the [mcp-go](https://github.com/mark3labs/mcp-go) library.
+A Model Context Protocol (MCP) server written in Go using the [mcp-go](https://github.com/mark3labs/mcp-go) library.

 ## Features

 - **Hello Tool**: Says hello to the world or a specific name
+- **Bin Collection Tool**: Get bin collection dates for Reading addresses using UPRN
 - **Hello Resource**: A simple text resource accessible at `hello://world`

 ## Development Setup